Cardinal Flower

 If you can, plant at least five cardinal flowers together so hummingbirds can easily find them

-Deer do NOT eat Cardinal Flower!
-If you’re worried about deer nibbling your garden, Cardinal Flowers are a perfect native plant.
+Deer do NOT eat Cardinal Flower.
+If you’re worried about deer nibbling your garden, planting Cardinal Flower is a good native gardening choice.

 Cardinal Flower alongside Great Blue Lobelia shows the similarities (and differences) between these plant cousins